Athletics at the 2015 Pan American Games – Women's 100 metres

-The women's 100 metres sprint competition of the athletics events at the 2015 Pan American Games took place between the 21 and 22 of July at the CIBC Pan Am and Parapan Am Athletics Stadium.
+The women's 100 metres sprint competition of the athletics events at the 2015 Pan American Games took place between the 21 and 22 of July at the CIBC Pan Am and Parapan Am Athletics Stadium in Toronto, Canada.
 The defending Pan American Games champion was Rosângela Santos of Brazil.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows: